bananabenana/compu-micro-bioinfo-molecu-net/README.md

 - [One-pager resume](Resources/Resume_single_page_public_2025-09-24.pdf) for other

-# Reader info
-If for some reason you feel the urge to respond to one of these posts, just leave an [issue](https://github.com/bananabenana/compu-micro-bioinfo-molecu-net/issues).

 # Inspo and motivation
 Starting this blog was motivated by a yearning for >300 character-self-expression in a semi-professional context, while providing a potentially useful resource for other scientists or dabbling computational biologists.
 I was inspired by the informative and enjoyable blogs of several peers.
 The blog title is inspired by the Marge Simpson-suggested [Compu-Global-Hyper-Mega-Net](https://simpsonswiki.com/wiki/Compu-Global-Hyper-Mega-Net), because *what am I gonna call my [blog]?
 All the good names are taken.*